mauretto78/simple-event-store-manager/README.md

 ### Collecting Events

-Please note that your events MUST be an instance `SimpleEventStoreManager\Domain\Model\Event`.
+Please note that your events MUST implement `SimpleEventStoreManager\Domain\Model\Contracts\EventInterface`.
+You can use the standard `SimpleEventStoreManager\Domain\Model\Event` class or create your own Events.

 Consider this full example: